OpenVidu/openvidu.io-docs/docs/home/index.md

     </div>
     <div class="col-sm-6 col-xs-12 col-sm-pull-6 feature-text-col">
       <h3 style="text-align: right">Recording</h3>
-      <span class="feature-text">Record your videocalls with complete freedom: OpenVidu provides predefined layouts, but you can use your own custom layouts to accomplish any kind of result</span>
+      <span class="feature-text"><a href="/docs/advanced-features/recording/" target="_blank">Record your videocalls</a> with complete freedom: OpenVidu provides predefined layouts, but you can use your own custom layouts to accomplish any kind of result</span>
     </div>
   </div>
   <hr>